How to Know When It’s Time to Seek Professional Mental Health Care?

 If you or someone you know is experiencing thoughts of self-harm or suicide, it’s critical to seek help immediately.
 Reach out to a crisis hotline or emergency services for immediate support.
 Dial 988.

 Recognizing that you need help is the first step toward healing, and it’s never too early—or too late—to reach out for that support.
-Your mental health matters just as much as your physical health, so take care of it with the same level of seriousness.
+Your mental health matters just as much as your physical health.
+You deserve to take care of it with the same level of seriousness.

 Buy the Book on Teen Anxiety Audio E-Book Paperback (1)